-The baseline conventional furnace is assumed to be a new gas furnace with an AFUE of 80 percent.
-A survey of equipment listed in the AHRI Directory of Certified Product Performance20 reveals a minimum available AFUE of 80 percent.
-For gravity wall furnaces, the baseline efficiencies are shown in Table 41 and were developed based on a review of currently available products.21
+The baseline conventional furnace is assumed to be a new gas furnace meeting the current federal standard with an AFUE of 80 percent.
+For gravity wall furnaces, the baseline efficiencies are shown in Table 39 and were developed based on a review of currently available products.

-The new furnace should be properly sized to the dwelling, based on ASHRAE or the Air Conditioning Contractor of America (ACCA) Manual J standards22, and, if coupled with central air conditioning, consistent with the furnace matching guidelines of the equipment manufacturer.
+The new furnace should be properly sized to the dwelling, based on ASHRAE or the Air Conditioning Contractor of America (ACCA) Manual J standards, and, if coupled with central air conditioning, consistent with the furnace matching guidelines of the equipment manufacturer.

 For conventional furnaces, equipment must, at a minimum, meet the ENERGY STAR® efficiency levels to be eligible.
-Current ENERGY STAR® levels require the AFUE, per federal test method 10 CFR 430, Appendix N to Subpart B, for U.S. South gas furnaces, to be 90 percent or higher.23 For gravity wall furnaces, the equipment must have an AFUE of 70 percent or greater.
+Current ENERGY STAR® levels require the AFUE, per federal test method 10 CFR 430, Appendix N to Subpart B, for U.S. South gas furnaces, to be 90 percent or higher.
+For gravity wall furnaces, the equipment must have an AFUE of 70 percent or greater.